sthbrx/sthbrx.github.io/content/blog/2023-12-01-task-lifecycle.markdown

 such as maximising throughput, minimising latency, or whatever other characteristics the user desires.

 In this article, we'll dive into the lifecycle of a task in the kernel.
 This is a PowerPC blog, so any architecture specific (often shortened to 'arch') references are referring to PowerPC.
+To make the most out of this you should also have a copy of the kernel source open alongside you, to get a sense of what else is happening in the locations we discuss below.
+This article hyper-focuses on specific details of setting up tasks, leaving out a lot of possibly related content.
+Call stacks are provided to help orient yourself in many case.

 ## Booting